denodrivers/postgres/docs/README.md

 You can also provide custom decoders to the client that will be used to decode the result data.
 This can be done by setting the `decoders` controls option in the client configuration.
-This option is a map object where the keys are the type names or Oid numbers and the values are the custom decoder functions.
+This option is a map object where the keys are the type names or OID numbers and the values are the custom decoder functions.

 You can use it with the decode strategy.
-Custom decoders take precedence over the strategy and internal parsers.
+Custom decoders take precedence over the strategy and internal decoders.

 ```ts
 {